segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **OpenAI:** [Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering)
 >
-OpenAI—creators of ChatGPT—has a great guide on prompt engineering.
+OpenAI, creators of ChatGPT, has a great guide on prompt engineering.
 Reading and understanding the content on this page can do wonders for improving your interactions with AI tools.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}